7 signs you’re too hard on yourself

 But if you’re walking around, replaying those mistakes over and over in your head, your life is going to feel like a series of giant F-Ups.
 And you’ll start to believe that you are just a Giant Pile of Suck who fails all the time and any success is just a fluke.

-But the most successful people don’t make fewer mistakes.
-They make MORE of them.
-But instead of using them as a self-flagellation tool, they use them for data-collection so they can do better next time.
+Instead of using them as a self-flagellation tool, they use them for data-collection so they can do better next time.

-Listen — Mistakes are inevitable.
+Listen, mistakes are inevitable.
 Regret is optional.

 Make mistakes.
 Learn from them.
 Correct them where you can.
 And move on.